Guide to Finding Channel Partners that Will Fuel your Business’s Growth

 To a vendor, the partner onboarding question is the bread and butter to a productive and healthy channel network.
 Vendors strive to create an indirect sale funnel that is tried and tested to produce results, infiltrate diverse marketplaces and contribute to long-term b2b partnerships.

-But long before the program is designed and incentives are offered, vendors need to recruit companies with the competence, determination, and resources to earn your reward.
+But long before the program is designed and incentives are offered, vendors need to recruit partners with the competence, determination, and resources.

 In today’s go-go, white-knuckle business environment, vendors can’t afford to spend countless months trying to build the perfect channel network.
 The partner onboarding process mandates a combination of efficient development and thorough analysis in order to remain relevant in the modern marketplace.
 Failure to deploy such a corporate recruitment infrastructure risks stale inventory, unsatisfied end-customers, wasted manpower/resources, and inevitably, program-catastrophe.